engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 ---

-(!!!) bind:duration is equivalent to bind:duration={duration}
+❗ `bind:duration` is equivalent to `bind:duration={duration} (parent and child reference are same)`

----

 Now, when you click on the video, it will update time, duration and paused as appropriate.
 This means we can use them to build custom controls.

----

-Ordinarily on the web, you would track currentTime by listening for timeupdate events.
+➖ Ordinarily on the web, you would track currentTime by listening for timeupdate events.
 But these events fire too infrequently, resulting in choppy UI.
 Svelte does better — it checks currentTime using requestAnimationFrame.

----

-The complete set of bindings for `<audio>` and `<video>` is as follows — six readonly bindings...
+➖ The complete set of bindings for `<audio>` and `<video>` is as follows — six readonly bindings...

 - duration (readonly) — the total duration of the video, in seconds
 - buffered (readonly) — an array of {start, end} objects